huhamhire/huhamhire-hosts/doc/dev/index.rst

 Chapter one of this documentation contains a brief introduction of `Hosts Setup Utility` and basic usage to start this tool.
-While the others describing modules and functions that is used in the current version of `Hosts Setup Utility`.
-These chapters also describes some optional methods for developers to improve this tool.
+While the others describing modules and functions that are used in the current version of `Hosts Setup Utility`.
+These chapters also describes some optional methods for developers to help improve this tool.

 This is the documentation for `Hosts Setup Utility` |release|, last updated
 |today|.